-In 2015 LAS launched its annual student-led Globe Day science fair, which will soon expand to include invited international and national secondary schools from around Switzerland.
+In 2015 LAS launched its annual student-led Globe Day science fair, which expanded to include invited international and national secondary schools from around Switzerland.
 Based on NASA’s GLOBE Program, the conference extends broadly to citizen science at schools and also to STEM projects.

-The first event, on 16 March 2015, initiated the tradition of poster sessions by LAS students followed by keynote presentations by leading scientists.
+The first event, in March 2015, initiated the tradition of poster sessions by LAS students followed by keynote presentations by leading scientists.
 In 2015, the keynote was presented by Dr. Christophe Randin, a Swiss professor at the University of Lausanne and expert on our local mountain ecology and how it’s affected by climate change.
-The second event, on 12 March 2016, featured Professor Wilfred Haeberli, a renowned glaciologist and climate scientist from the University of Zurich.
+The second event, in March 2016, featured Professor Wilfred Haeberli, a renowned glaciologist and climate scientist from the University of Zurich.
 Globe Day 2017 featured Dr. John Francis from National Geographic, Dr. Chris McOwen from United Nations Environment Program, and Dr. Jason Grant from the University of Neuchâtel.
 Read about them here.
-In 2018 we’re delighted to welcome Mary Ford, director of education and citizen science for the National Geographic Society, and Margaret Gold, an all-purpose science dynamo at the Museum of Natural History in London who now works for the European Citizen Science Association.
+In 2018 we were delighted to welcome Mary Ford, director of education and citizen science for the National Geographic Society, and Margaret Gold, an all-purpose science dynamo at the Museum of Natural History in London who now works for the European Citizen Science Association.
 Read about them here.

-In 2017 we welcomed a half-dozen regional international schools who brought 60 students and teachers to share their work and be inspired by others.
-Even more will be joining us in 2018.
+In recent years we’ve been welcoming a half-dozen regional international schools who’ve brought over 60 students and teachers to share their work and be inspired by others.
 Won’t you be one of them?
 Please see our invitation letter here.

 - Globe Days excites secondary students by engaging them in projects and then honoring their valuable work.
 Students carry out original science or investigate interesting topics and present their findings to a conference of their peers in a prestigious setting.
 Students not only feel like real scientists, they are real scientists, engaging in the full scientific process from conception to research and finally, to the presentation.
 The same principles apply to all the disciplines, from art to social studies and even after-school clubs.
 The prestige of the conference stimulates students and teachers alike into participating in Globe mission of learning science through doing science.